-Foreign Exchange (FX) earning continued to grow and made a valuable contribution to our non-interest income.
-Based on its risk management policy, the Bank does not trade speculatively or take a position as its FX business is to support customers' businesses only.
-This is a low risk and stable source of income, which has grown consistently over time, producing good margin and built up long-standing relationships with customers.
+Foreign Exchange (FX) earnings continued to grow and made a valuable contribution to our non-interest income.
+Based on its risk management policy, the Bank does not trade speculatively or take positions as its FX business is to support customers' businesses only.
+This is a low risk and stable source of income, which has grown consistently over time, producing good margins, and helped to build up long-standing relationships with customers.

-The Bank's balance sheet has been further strengthened by robust inflows of customer deposits, resulting in a healthy loan-to-deposit ratio, which provides a solid platform to support the Bank's business growth in selected market operations.
+The Bank's balance sheet was further strengthened by robust inflows of customer deposits, resulting in a healthy loan-to-deposit ratio, which provides a solid platform to support the Bank's business growth in selected market operations.

-The Bank contributed to the promotion for the use of Khmer Riel (KHR) by providing local currency loans to customers, amounting to more than 14% of its total loan portfolio, exceeding the regulatory requirement of 10%.
+The Bank contributed to the promotion of the use of Khmer Riel (KHR) by providing local currency loans to customers, amounting to more than 14% of its total loan portfolio, exceeding the regulatory requirement of 10%.
 We actively participated in the Liquidity Providing Collateralized Operation (LPCO) to seek further funding support in local currency.

-To support its long-term source of funding, the Bank diversified its funding options by maintaining and gradually expanding good relationship with its strategic partners globally, especially in Europe, USA, and Asia.
+To support its long-term sources of funding, the Bank diversified its funding options by maintaining and gradually expanding good relationships with its strategic partners globally, especially in Europe, the USA and Asia.

-The Bank continued to strengthen the relationship with other financial institutions and did some review on the substantial international correspondent network during the year.
+The Bank continued to strengthen relationships with other financial institutions and reviewed our substantial international correspondent network during the year.
 At the end of 2020, the Bank had 274 correspondent banks residing in 44 countries.
-In addition, the Bank has a dominant market share in terms of accounts from local banks and microfinance institutions, and we provide fund-transfer service to them throughout the country.
+In addition, the Bank has a dominant market share in terms of accounts from local banks and microfinance institutions, and we provide fund-transfer services to them throughout the country.

-The Bank managed to comply with all its internal risk policies, regulatory requirements and lenders' covenants.
+The Bank managed to comply with all its internal risk policies, regulatory requirements, and lenders' covenants.